isolation/hooktest/README.md

 hooktest
 ========

-used for testing service hooks without disturbing other (nonexistent) repositories
+used for testing service hooks without disturbing other repositories